cloudfoundry/bosh-softlayer-cpi-release/README.md

 ## Releases

-This is a BOSH release for the Softlayer CPI.
+This is a BOSH release for the SoftLayer CPI.

 The latest version for the SoftlLayer CPI release is here.
 Also, it is already available on [bosh.io](http://bosh.io).